The rate at which you need to learn new skills to stay professionally competitive is increasing – and fast.

 What Does Continuous Learning Mean?

 Continuous learning, also sometimes known as “lifelong learning,” is the process of development where employees have the opportunity to learn or develop new skills while they work.
-Continuous learning comes in many forms, such as formal individual training courses, external workshops or conferences, self-directed learning consisting of reading and listening to podcasts or researching around a topic.
+Continuous learning comes in many forms, such as formal individual training courses, external workshops or conferences, and self-directed learning consisting of reading and listening to podcasts or researching a topic.

 As millennials begin to make up over 75% of the workforce, organisations need to be ready to meet their different set of expectations.
 According to a study by EduMe, 86% of employees believe it’s important for employers to provide learning opportunities.
-This means that to have effective continuous learning, organisations need to tailor learning to specific individuals or teams and show everyone the benefits of continuous learning for them to actively want to learn.
+This means that to have the effective continuous learning, organisations need to tailor learning to specific individuals or teams and show everyone the benefits of continuous learning for them to actively want to learn.